 CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

-1.1 Nature of the Platform
+1.1 Nature of the Platform and Separation of Entities

 DX Digital Design Limited ("the Company") is a technology services provider.
 The DXDD Recovery platform ("the Platform") constitutes software-as-a-service infrastructure providing digital routing, dispatch coordination, and payment processing facilitation exclusively.
 The Company is not, and shall not at any time be construed as, a motor carrier, haulage operator, freight broker, recovery operator, transport undertaking, or employer, agent, or principal of any tow truck operator, recovery driver, or roadside assistance technician.
 Nothing in this Agreement, and no act or omission of the Company in the performance of this Agreement, shall create or imply any such relationship.